 Flow of calculation in the disease diagnosis example using Bayes' Theorem.
 Priors and likelihoods combine to form the evidence, which then normalizes the product of likelihood and prior to yield the posterior probability.

 Bayes' Theorem provides a structured framework for reasoning with probabilities and updating our understanding as we gather more data.
-Its application extends far beyond simple examples, forming the basis for sophisticated machine learning algorithms that handle uncertainty effectively.
+Its application extends past simple examples, forming the basis for sophisticated machine learning algorithms that handle uncertainty effectively.
 In later sections, you'll see how libraries like SciPy can help, but understanding the underlying theorem is essential.